berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M08B Configure an online store channel Lab.md

 2. Verify that the legal entity is set to **USRT**.

-3. From the Retail and Commerce menu, select **Online stores**.
+3. Navigate to Retail and Commerce > Channels > Online stores.
 Alternatively, search for **Online stores** in the search box on the toolbar.